 - Address change: In addition to notifying the United States Postal Service (USPS) and the Department of Motor Vehicles (DMV), it is imperative that you update your address with the IRS.
 This can be done online by completing Form 8822.

-Understanding the Tax Implications of Marriage
+What are the Tax Implications of a Marriage?

 Now that you understand the requirements, what are the implications?

-- Determine how you want to file: Once you get married, you can no longer file as “Single” and are now required to choose between — married filing jointly (MFJ) and married filing separately (MFS).
+Once you get married, you can no longer file as “Single” and are now required to choose between — married filing jointly (MFJ) and married filing separately (MFS).
 In general, married filing jointly provides the most benefit because some tax credits are only available to married couples filing a joint return.

 For standard deductions, married couples filing jointly can claim twice the amount that they would be able to — had they filed separate returns.
 In addition, filing one tax return will most likely involve less paperwork and usually costs less to prepare.